 The Florida Keys is unique in so many ways.
 Around 113 islands make up the idyllic subtropical archipelago, many linked by the famously scenic Overseas Highway, a must on any Florida road trip.

-When we think about quintessential Florida, our minds drift to white sandy beaches and hammocks strung between palm trees.
+When we think about quintessential Florida, our minds head to white sandy beaches and hammocks strung between palm trees.
 However, the Florida Keys also boasts some of the most outstanding State Parks and National Parks in the US.

 The geography, natural beauty, and fascinating history of the stunning archipelago make many of these parks unique.